wp-plugins/bxslider-wp/README.txt

 = More Info =
 Learn more about [BxSlider WP](http://www.codefleet.net/bxslider-wp/).

+= Premium Version =
+BxSlider WP Pro is the premium version of BxSlider WP which allows more configuration options.
+Checkout the [comparison table](http://www.codefleet.net/bxslider-wp/#comparison).

 = Examples =
 Check out what you can do with these [examples](http://www.codefleet.net/bxslider-wp/examples/).